 There are plenty of good reasons for Salesforce to be in the software-coding-education game.
 Not long ago, research organization IDC published a commissioned study forecasting that by 2022 the Salesforce Economy could generate as many as 3.3 million new jobs at Salesforce and its ecosystem of customers and partners, and as much as US$859 billion in new business revenues worldwide.

-That’s billion with a B, and in a global economy that generated combined gross domestic product of $80.7 trillion in 2018, according to a World Economic Forum report, that ain’t nothing.
+That’s billion with a B, and in a global economy that generated a combined gross domestic product of $80.7 trillion in 2018, according to a World Economic Forum report, that ain’t nothing.
 The same report lists US GDP at $19.39T, leading all other countries.

-If you’re Salesforce, it’s understood that your business increasingly is about selling seats that access your platform.
+If you’re Salesforce, it’s understood that your business is increasingly about selling seats that access your platform.
 While the traditional CRM product still commands the largest part of that revenue stream, the number of developers using the platform is an important engine of the future.

-The Salesforce AppExchange is another important revenue contributor with its more than 3,000 distinct applications based on the platform, produced by partners developing those apps using Salesforce tools.
+The Salesforce AppExchange is another important revenue contributor with more than 3,000 distinct applications based on the platform, produced by partners developing those apps using Salesforce tools.
 Salesforce saw all this a long time ago, and some of its most prolific developers can boast about histories going well over a dozen years.

 Women in Tech